-In a TIA, a blood vessel in the brain is temporarily blocked by a clot, but the body breaks down the clot before any lasting damage has been done to the brain.
+In a mini stroke (TIA), a blood vessel in the brain is temporarily blocked by a clot, but the body breaks down the clot before any lasting damage has been done to the brain.

 But a clot is a clot.
 It may be temporary but it should not be ignored because it is a serious warning that something is wrong with the blood flow to your brain and a full stroke could happen in the future.
-In fact, if you have a TIA, you have an increased chance of having a full stroke.
+In fact, if you have a mini stroke (TIA), you have an increased chance of having a full stroke.
 1 in 10 people who have a mini stroke have a full stroke within a week but a recent study has shown that if someone gets treatment for a TIA, for example through a TIA clinic, their risk of a full stroke is reduced.1

-The symptoms of a TIA are the same as the symptoms of a full stroke, though they disappear within 24 hours.
+The symptoms of a mini stroke/TIA are the same as the symptoms of a full stroke, though they disappear within 24 hours.
 Because symptoms don’t last, it is common for the person experiencing them to dismiss them, and think nothing of them.

 - blurred or reduced vision